Thomas B. Jeffery Company

 The Thomas B. Jeffery Company was an American automobile manufacturer in Kenosha, Wisconsin, from 1902 until 1916.
 The company manufactured the Rambler and Jeffery brand motorcars.
 It was preceded by the Gormully & Jeffery Manufacturing Company, a bicycle manufacturer.
-It was the parent company to Nash Motors, thus one of the parent companies of American Motors Corporation (AMC) and later Chrysler.
+It was the predecessor company to Nash Motors, and thus one of the predecessor companies of American Motors Corporation (AMC), later part of Chrysler.

 Thomas B. Jeffery

 Thomas B. Jeffery was an inventor and an industrialist.
 He was one of America's first entrepreneurs interested in automobiles in the late 19th century.
 In 1897, he built his first prototype motorcar.
 Thomas B. Jeffery was serious enough about automobiles to sell his stake in Gormully & Jeffery to the American Bicycle Company to finance his new car company.